Ships hit by U-boats

 Cargo6152 tons of anthracite

-At 06.04 hours on 8 Jun, 1941, the unescorted Dirphys was hit amidships by a G7e torpedo from U-108 about 600 miles east of Newfoundland.
+At 06.04 hours on 8 June 1941 the unescorted and unarmed Dirphys (Master Nicholas Zambelis), dispersed from convoy OB-328 on 2 June, was hit on starboard side amidships by one G7e torpedo from U-108 about 550 miles east of St. John’s, Newfoundland.
 The ship broke in two and sank after a boiler explosion.
-The Germans questioned the survivors, most of them were swimming in the water or clinging to debris and were picked up by the only lifeboat that could have been launched.
+The Germans tried to question the survivors, but most of them were swimming in the water or clinging to debris and were picked up by the only lifeboat that could have been launched.

 If you can help us with any additional information on this vessel then please contact us.